 - Loan amounts range from $500 to $10,000

-We recently reported that AmPac, a certified lender for the SBA (Small Business Administration) founded in 2005, launched a Growth Resource Center called ‘Entrepreneur Ecosystem’ which includes co-working space, growth resource training centers, and conference room space for entrepreneurs.
-As a capital partner, AmPaC Business Capital can help early stage startups sustain and thrive in the marketplace when the need for cash is most pressing.
+We recently reported that AmPac, a certified lender for the SBA (Small Business Administration) founded in 2005, launched a Growth Resource Center called ‘Entrepreneur Ecosystem’, which includes co-working space, growth resource training centers, and conference room space for entrepreneurs.
+As a capital partner, AmPaC Business Capital can help early-stage startups sustain and thrive in the marketplace when cash is most pressing.